 Informal classroom observations are routine at MES.
 The principal walks through classrooms on a weekly basis stopping often to speak with students, observe a lesson, participate in a project or view student work.
 He is looking for the strategies called for in our PLC/Data Teams.
 The Instructional Coach often observes in classrooms in her role as a mentor, guide and facilitator.
 Observations are non-evaluative and used to provide feedback between the coach and teacher as needed.
 Math Coaches on occasion visit colleagues classrooms to provide support, materials and collaborate.
 District staff visit with different goals in mind.
 There are usually at least one Math and one ELA Learning Walks per year with the support of Ed Services to provide feedback to staff in their professional growth of district goals.
-Last year MES staff implemented learning rounds in which teachers observe teachers in their own classrooms to observe instructional methods.
+In our first year, before the Covid Pandemic, MES staff implemented learning rounds in which teachers observe teachers in their own classrooms to observe instructional methods.
 The desire was to focus on our "Big 6 Targets": Responsive Classroom, Math-CGI, Write from the Beginning & Beyond, Early Foundational Reading, Designated and Imbedded English Language Development for EL students representing 8 languages, and Deep Learning.
-Special focus was be on Student Engagement Strategies.
+Special focus was on Student Engagement Strategies.
 Observations focused on: Are Classroom meetings happening every morning?
 Are teachers using CGI and ELD strategies such as providing all EL students math vocabulary a week in advance?
+Are students completing five DreamBox lesson per week?
 Are Thinking Maps posted in every room and are all writing activities preceded by the use of Thinking Maps?
 Are students using Lexia daily for at least 20 minutes?
 Are Word Works and Words Their Way materials being used in all 1st grade classrooms daily?
-And, are students beginning to work on long-term inter curricular projects that lead to marine science advocacy projects?
-Our SSC Parents were also scheduled to do learning rounds with the SSC teachers and Principal in March, but this was halted by the pandemic.
+And, are students beginning to work on long-term inter curricular projects that lead to more genuine marine science advocacy projects?
+Our SSC Parents were also scheduled to do learning rounds with the SSC teachers and Principal in March.
 Finally evaluative observations were conducted by the Principal throughout the year per the HR/CTA contract.
-These observations are confidential but focus on strategic goals developed by the teachers and Principal.
-Classroom observations demonstrated teachers are working towards meeting the school goals with a focus on "all kids can learn" and using the a variety of instructional strategies to ensure student success within the regular classroom.
+These observations are confidential but focus is on the strategic goals developed by the teachers and Principal.
+Classroom observations have shown that teachers are working towards meeting the school goals with a focus on "all kids can learn" and using the a variety of instructional strategies to ensure student success within the regular classroom.